DCC-Lab/Documentation/HOWTO/HOWTO-labdata.md

 # Labdata: DCCLab data repository

 Archiving data is not only useful, it is essential for a serious laboratory.
 In order to ensure the sustainability of the data, we must agree to a standard to save our data on our disks (lab, personal, laptop, etc ...).
 With a simple nomenclature, anyone can access the data easily and we can archive it systematically.
-The server Cafeine2 is the main repository of the data produced by the group and to avoid total clutter, here is the nomenclature to follow.
+The server Cafeine3 is the main repository of the data produced by the group and to avoid total clutter, here is the nomenclature to follow.

 **Note: this is not a recommendation, but a mandatory method for all group members.
-You must copy your data every day to labdata.**
+You must copy your data every day to labdata.
+Here is a [video](https://youtu.be/GTQAXX08A-s?t=55) of someone who did not follow the procedure. **

-Caffeine contains everyone's archives, in a folder that reads as follows:
+Cafeine contains everyone's archives, in a folder that reads as follows:

 `/ labdata / username / project / YYYYMMDD * /`